sjbdcs/default/exampleSite/content/english/pages/email-use-policy.md

 Never send confidential, proprietary or trade secret information via emails without first obtaining the authorization of a supervisor.
 This type of information is a valuable asset to your lab and or the school and each of us must make sure that it is protected from unauthorized disclosure.

-Sensitive patient information should not be exchanged through email since the security of the information cannot be guaranteed.
-Any clinician using email to communicate with a patient should obtain permission from the patient and explain possible hazards prior to exchanging email messages.

 ### Forwarding

 Forwarding email isn't recommended, but not prohibited.